“Do’s” and “Don’ts” When Selecting an Area Rug

-Put Thought into Pile
+Put Thought Into Pile

 The pile of a rug — which describes the density of the fibers — is something else you’ll want to take into account.
 “Low-pile” (flat-fiber) rugs are denser, whereas “high-pile” (which feature shaggy fibers) are less dense.
 There are both aesthetic and functional pros and cons to each option, depending on your personal needs.

 Don’t: Don’t place more importance on a rug’s style that you fail to consider its functionality.
 Low-pile rugs can be sturdier and more affordable compared to high-pile rugs.
-On the other hand, don’t assume that thick pile equates to better quality.
-Shop, compare, ask questions.
+On the other hand, don’t assume that a thick pile equates to better quality.
+Shop, compare, and ask questions.

 Do: Consider what kind of foot traffic the room gets where the area rug will live.
-A room that sees more action, people and foot traffic will benefit from a low- or medium-pile rug that is also stain-resistant; it can handle more wear and tear and it will be easier to clean2.
+A room that sees more action, people and foot traffic will benefit from a low- or medium-pile rug that is also stain-resistant; it can handle more wear and tear and it will be easier to clean.